 Tier 2 (General) visa

-- have a certificate of sponsorship reference number
+- have a valid certificate of sponsorship for your job

 - provide a criminal record certificate from any country you’ve lived in for 12 months or more in the last 10 years, if you’ll be working with vulnerable people

 You need to have an eligible qualification if you’re switching from a Tier 4 visa.

 A certificate of sponsorship holds your personal details and information about the job you’ve been offered.
 It’s an electronic record, not a paper document.
 Your sponsor will give you a certificate of sponsorship reference number to add to your application.

 You can only use your certificate of sponsorship reference number once.
 You must use it 3 months after getting it.

 You’ll usually need to be paid at least £30,000 per year or the ‘appropriate rate’ for the job you’re offered - whichever is higher.
 Check the appropriate rate for the job you’ve been offered.